 We updated this post on April 25th, 2023 to add a pros and cons list and a helpful FAQ section so you can choose the best type of spray foam insulation for your home.

-Choosing the type of insulation to use when you are putting insulation in your home is an important decision.
-If you’re thinking of installing spray foam, there are two main types: open-cell and closed-cell.
+Choosing the type of insulation to use when putting insulation in your home is an important decision.
+If you’re considering installing spray foam, there are two main types: open-cell and closed-cell.

 Open-cell spray foam insulation is cheaper, expands more, and allows more air circulation than closed-cell spray foam.
-Closed-cell is more expensive, doesn’t expand as much, and seals well enough to act as a vapor barrier.
+Closed-cell foam is more expensive, doesn’t expand as much, and seals well enough to act as a vapor barrier.
 It also has about twice the R-value of open-cell spray foam insulation.

 What Is Spray Foam Insulation?

 The foam is typically used to insulate walls, floors, and ceiling cavities.
 Because of its structure, foam insulation doesn’t compress, sag, or settle over time, making it a strong choice for insulating your home.

 Possible Problems With Spray Foam Insulation

-Closed-cell foam is the more expensive of the two spray foam insulation types, mainly because it doesn’t expand as much so it requires a lot more to get the job done.
+Closed-cell foam is the more expensive of the two foam-based insulation types, mainly because it doesn’t expand as much, so it requires much more to get the job done.

-Spray foam can also be a big fire hazard because of spontaneous combustion that can occur because of an exothermic reaction if the foam is not applied correctly.
+Spray foam can also be a big fire hazard because of spontaneous combustion that can occur.
+An exothermic reaction begins if the foam is not applied correctly.

-If it’s not mixed and applied properly, off-gassing (which basically means when something gives off a typically harmful chemical in the form of a gas) could cause harmful health issues, or aggravate existing conditions like asthma.
+If it’s not mixed and applied properly, off-gassing (when something gives off a typically harmful chemical in the form of a gas) could cause health issues or aggravate conditions like asthma.